Carzeezy/Ecommerce-Sales-Dataset/README.md

 MySQL: Storing cleaned data and answering business questions with SQL queries

-Power BI: Creating an interactive sales dashboard
+Power BI: Creating a sales dashboard

 Jupyter Notebook: Writing and running the Python analysis